nmedina17/oir/README.md

 # oir
-Internal package to standardize preliminary data analysis, including common initial exploratory feedback
+Internal package to standardize preliminary data analysis and integrate analytical feedback

 Encodes common statistical decision trees, for a list of response variables for a project.